On the similarity of restriction of the operator to an invariant subspace: Preliminaries

-Theorem \ref{CDT1} states that the local geometric invariants of Cowen-Douglas operators can be regarded as global invariants from the perspective of unitary equivalence.
+In particular, if $T$ and $\tilde{T}$ are Cowen-Douglas operators with index one, then $T\sim_u \tilde{T}$ if and only if $\mathcal{K}_{T}=\mathcal{K}_{\tilde{T}}$.
+It is shown in Theorem \ref{CDT1} that the local geometric invariants of Cowen-Douglas operators can be regarded as global invariants from the perspective of unitary equivalence.
 Since invertible holomorphic bundle map can destroy rigidity.
 For similar equivalence, it is not clear how to describe global invariants in terms of local complex invariants of curvature and its covariant partial derivatives.
-However, M. J. Cowen and R. G. Douglas gave a necessary condition of similarity by curvature in the following theorem. \begin{thm}\cite{CD} Let $T$ and $\tilde{T}$ belong to $B_{n}(\Omega)$, which are similar via the bounded invertible operator $X$.
+Subsequently, M. J. Cowen and R. G. Douglas gave a necessary condition of similarity by curvature in the next theorem. \begin{thm}\cite{CD} Let $T$ and $\tilde{T}$ belong to $B_{n}(\Omega)$, which are similar via the bounded invertible operator $X$.
 Then